-With so much to do, one of the major mistakes that companies make when they start A/B testing activities is sticking to a small, basic audience.
-This does not yield the most meaningful results or sometimes, the results could be misleading.
+One of the major mistakes that companies make when they start A/B testing activities is sticking to a small, basic audience.
+This does not yield the most meaningful results, or sometimes, the results could be misleading.
 If you want to have meaningful, useful outcomes, you need to have a segmentation strategy in place.

 Segmentation typically means to split your website visitors or app visitors into different groups and categories.
-This grouping is done based on some common needs and interests allowing you to understand the behavior of different groups.
+This grouping is done based on some common needs and interests, allowing you to understand different groups' behavior.
 This helps in providing your website visitors with more relevant and targeted content.

-By using the various segmentation options supported by VWO, you can slice and dice your website traffic to understand visitor behavior and get deeper insights into how they are using the website
+Using the various segmentation options supported by VWO, you can slice and dice your website traffic to understand visitor behavior and get deeper insights into how they are using the website.

 In VWO, you can define the segments on various conditions like:

 - The source from where the visitor landed on your website

 VWO supports two types of segmentation, one for data collection called the Pre-segmentation, and another for interpreting reports called the Post-Segmentation.
 Let’s delve more into these:

 - Pre segmentation: Before running a VWO campaign, you can bucket your website visitors into different segments based on their source URL, device, location, time, behavior, and other conditions.
 When you target a visitor segment through a test, the visitors who qualify the segment's conditions are the only ones who can take part in the test.
 For example, you can create a segment for visitors who use Facebook on their iPhone device during XX – XX hours of the day.

 - Post segmentation: After a campaign has run and visitor data is collected, you can slice and dice the data to view how visitors from a specific traffic segment interacted with your website.
 For example, you can create a segment to view the reports of all the new visitors from Europe who clicked on the Products tab of your website using their iPad device.

 Configuring Pre-segmentation in VWO